 What is SPAP?

 The Society for Physician Assistants in Pediatrics (SPAP) is a non-profit specialty organization of the American Academy of Physician Assistants (AAPA).
 The Society consists of PAs, PA residents and students, as well as affiliate and associate individuals who share a common interest in the art of pediatric medicine.
 SPAP supports members in promoting high standards in the delivery of pediatric health care and provides the opportunity to network with other PAs and individuals interested in the well being of children.

-The mission of SPAP is to improve the health care of children by supporting Physician/PA teams who provide cost effective, quality care to pediatric patients and by promoting a network for communication and education between providers dedicated to the well-being of children.
+The mission of SPAP is to improve the health care of children by supporting Physician Assistants (PAs) and healthcare teams that provide cost effective, quality care to pediatric patients and by promoting a network for communication, including research and education between providers dedicated to the well-being of children.
 SPAP will advocate for pediatric patients and their caregivers as well as PAs and other medical providers that care for children.

 Pediatrics is the branch of medicine that deals with the medical care of infants, children, and adolescents.
 The upper age limit ranges from age 14 to 21, depending on the country.
 The workers in this field are referred to as pediatricians.